SumUp Promo Code 2026: Up to €70 Off Card Readers

 How to get a discount with a SumUp promo code

-SumUp is used by more than 4 million merchants in 35+ countries — it is the global leader in mobile card readers for small businesses and independents.
+SumUp is used by more than 4 million merchants in 37 countries — the global leader in mobile card readers for small businesses and independents.

 SumUp: the global leader in card readers for small business

-The business model is simple: no subscription, no commitment, no monthly fees — you buy your reader once and pay 1.75% per transaction.
+The business model is simple: no subscription, no commitment, no monthly fees — you buy your reader once and pay 1.75% per in-person transaction (2.50% online).
 This "pay-as-you-go" model has won over millions of independents, tradespeople, market traders and mobile professionals.

 SumUp is sold both directly online and through wide retail distribution networks across its markets.

-The SumUp range: Air, Solo Lite, Solo and Terminal
+The SumUp range: Solo Lite, Solo and Terminal

-- SumUp business account included (IBAN) with free incoming SEPA transfers
+• SumUp business account with free incoming SEPA transfers

 The SumUp business account: IBAN and Business card